About Keith Van Horn

 Keith was selected with the second pick of the 1997 NBA draft by the Philadelphia 76ers and was traded to the New Jersey Nets on a draft night trade.
 He played for the Nets from 1997–2002, leading the Nets in scoring in the 1997–1998 and 1998–1999 seasons where he averaged over 20 points per game and ranked fifth in the NBA in scoring in the 1999 season.
 A major contributor to the Nets 2002 Eastern Conference Championship team, Keith led the team in rebounding and placed second on the team in scoring.
 During his NBA career, Van Horn also played for the Philadelphia 76ers, New York Knicks, Milwaukee Bucks and Dallas Mavericks.
 While with the Dallas Mavericks, he was an important member of the 2005–2006 Western Conference Championship team.

 Keith coaches the youth in his community through the basketball organization that he founded, Colorado Premier Basketball Club.
-Colorado Premier Basketball Club is a non-profit charity organization that provides affordable, high-quality basketball programs for youth ages 3 to 19.
+Colorado Premier Basketball Club is a non-profit charity organization that provides affordable, high-quality basketball programs for youth ages 3 to 19 and is a member of the Nike Girls Elite Youth Basketball League.
 A believer in the values of the Positive Coaching Alliance, Premier puts kids first in every decision they make and stresses fundamentals and whole child-development in all of its programs.
 Premier conducts itself in a way that both respects and honors the game and focuses on creating positive experiences for its athletes that will contribute to their becoming outstanding adults.

 Positive Coaching Alliance - Keith serves on the National Advisory Board for the Positive Coaching Alliance which is dramatically impacting youth sports in America in a positive way.
 Read more about the Positive Coaching Alliance here.